energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

       +----------------------+----------------------+----------------------+

 .. [e]
-   [Mpkm] (millions of passenger-km) for passenger, [Mtkm] (millions of ton-km) for freight mobility end-uses
+   [Mpkm] (millions of passenger-km) for passenger mobility EUD, [Mtkm] (millions of ton-km) for freight EUD

 .. _ssec_lp_formulation:

 Energy model formulation
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In the following, the overall LP formulation is proposed through :numref:`Figure %s <fig:EndUseDemand>` and equations
+In the following, sub-sections, the overall LP formulation is proposed through :numref:`Figure %s <fig:EndUseDemand>` and equations
- :eq:`eq:obj_func` - :eq:`eq:solarAreaLimited`
+ :eq:`eq:obj_func` - :eq:`eq:solarAreaLimited`.
-the constraints are regrouped in paragraphs.
-It starts with the
+The first constraints presented relate to the computation of the EUDs.
-calculation of the EUD.
-Then, the cost, the GWP and the objective
+Then, the cost, the global warming potential (GWP) and the objective
 functions are introduced.
-Then, it follows with more specific
-paragraphs, such as *storage* or *vehicle-to-grid* implementations.
+The sub-sections coming after are more specific,
+describing for example the implementations of *storage* or *vehicle-to-grid*.

 End-use demand
 ^^^^^^^^^^^^^^

-Imposing the EUD instead of the FEC has two advantages.
+Giving as input to the model the EUD instead of the FEC has two advantages.
 First, it
 introduces a clear distinction between demand and supply.
 On the one
-hand, the demand concerns the definition of the end-uses, i.e. the
-requirements in energy services (e.g. the mobility needs).
+hand, the demand concerns end-uses (e.g. mobility needs).
 On the other
 hand, the supply concerns the choice of the energy conversion
 technologies to supply these services (e.g. the types of vehicles used
 to satisfy the mobility needs).
-Based on the technology choice, the same
+Based on technology choice, the same
-EUD can be satisfied with different FEC, depending on the efficiency of
+EUD can be satisfied with different FECs.
+Second, using the EUD facilitates the
-the chosen energy conversion technology.
-Second, it facilitates the
 inclusion in the model of electric technologies for heating and
 transportation.